AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 The context menu provides options to cut, copy, or paste the image or media.
 You can insert an element before or after the selected element.
 You also have the option to rename or unwrap an element.
 You can locate the selected image or media in the repository or view the preview of the file in Assets UI.

-The other options in the context menu allow you to copy path, edit an image map, rename element, create a snippet, or generate IDs for the selected element.
+The other options in the context menu allow you to copy a path, edit an image map, rename element, create a snippet, or generate IDs for the selected element.

 **Insert/Edit Image Map**